EddieAbbondanzio/eddieabbondanz.io/content/post/honda/b-series-bolts/index.md

 If you've ever had to replace a bolt or nut on your Honda with one from a hardware store you may have noticed that the head on the new hardware requires a larger socket than the original one from your car.

 This is because Honda bolts are JIS spec, and most hardware stores don't carry this.
-It's perfectly fine to use either, but if you'd prefer to keep them all the same head size I'd recommend sticking with JIS.
+It's perfectly fine to use either, but if you'd prefer to keep them all the same head size I'd recommend sticking with JIS but that may require ordering them online.

 ## Intake and Exhaust